microsoft/verona/src/langkit/sample/readme.md

 package schemes
 dependent types

-type assertions for operators
-- is it ok to just append the type to the operator node?

 applying typeargs to a typeparam
 - T[C1]
 - this is filling in the bounds in some way?